rbright/asana/README.md

 workspaces = Asana::Workspace.all

 # Get a specific workspace
-workspace = Asana::Workspace.find(:id)
+workspace = Asana::Workspace.find(:workspace_id)

 # Get all projects in a given workspace
 projects = workspace.projects

-# Get all tasks in a given workspace and assigned to the given user
+# Get all tasks in a given workspace that are assigned to the given user
 tasks = workspace.tasks(:user_id)

 # Get all users with access to a given workspace
 users = workspace.users

 # Create a new task in a given workspace and assign it to the current user
-workspace.create_task(task_settings)
+workspace.create_task(:name => 'Get milk from the grocery store')
 ```

 ### [Projects][]